Substance Abuse in Adolescent with Best Prevention

 Ans.
 As below:

-• Strong family bonds and supervision
+• Good family relations and control

 • Students need comprehensive drug education that happens frequently from an early age